-Designed as the clinical capstone course for the K-12 Instructional Strategist II: ID endorsement.
-While working directly with students identified with severe/profound intellectual disabilities in special education/general education settings; the teacher will plan, implement and evaluate appropriate instruction.
+Designed as the clinical capstone course for the K-12 Instructional Strategist II: BD/LD endorsement.
+While working directly with students identified with severe/profound learning disabilities and/or behavioral disorders in special education/general education settings; the teacher will plan, implement and evaluate appropriate instruction.

-Application of Alternative Assessment is required.
 Research reviews of current issues, theories and practices will be conducted.

 Additional instructional contact with students identified with severe/profound disabilities at an alternate grade level is required.
 The internship experience will also include the guidance of an appropriately endorsed teacher to discuss and model best instructional practices.